husnulnawafil/husnulnawafil/README.md

 <h2 align="center">Hello everyone!
 My name is Husnul Nawafil. 👋</h2>
-<p align="center">I am currently working as a back-end Engineer at FIT HUB.
-As a back-end Engineer, I develop, optimize, and maintain the website and application using Javascript (Express JS) , as also Amazon dynamoDB and Google Firestore to store the databases.

-Besides, I also have some experience building a back-end application using other tools or utilities such as Go (Echo) and MySQL.</p>
+<p align="center">As a back-end Engineer at FIT HUB, dedicated to delivering high-quality, and scalable solutions.
+Expertising in Node JS and Golang also have been experiencing working with databases such as Amazon DynamoDB, MySQL and Google Firestore.
+Constantly seeking opportunities to learn and grow, and excited to connect with like-minded individuals on this platform to share knowledge and collaborate on projects.</p>

 <p align="center">When I'm not doing anything I usually listening to music on spotify, watching youtube and some sport matches, and sometimes cooking by following recipes from the internet.</p>